-- The identifier of the TDP that handles Teradata Database traffic.
+- The identifier of the TDP that handles Teradata server traffic.

 It must be at least one character in length, but not more than 8.
 It can contain any combination of letters and numbers.
 It should begin TDP...
-Refer to the Teradata Tools and Utilities for IBM z/OS Installation Guide (B035-3128) for details.
+For more information, see the Teradata® Tools and Utilities for IBM z/OS Installation Guide (B035-3128).

 The name defined in this command must match the TDP identifier already set by the system or database administrator.